-Prior to your procedure, Dr. MacDonald will apply a local anesthetic to your infected tooth and the area surrounding it, ensuring you won’t feel any pain.
-Once your tooth is numb, he’ll create a small opening, removing the infected tissue.
-Then, he’ll fill the empty chamber with a special dental resin that will help protect against future infections.
+Before your procedure, your Triad dentist will apply a local anesthetic to your infected tooth and the area surrounding it, ensuring you won’t feel any pain.
+Once your tooth is numb, we’ll create a small opening, removing the infected tissue.
+Then, we’ll fill the empty chamber with a special dental resin that will help protect against future infections.

-After your tooth has been thoroughly cleaned and filled, Dr. MacDonald will reseal it and place a customized porcelain crown on top.
-The crown is natural-looking and will improve the strength of your tooth, helping to preserve the health and appearance for many years to come.
+After your tooth has been thoroughly cleaned and filled, your dentist will reseal it and place a customized porcelain crown on top.
+The crown is natural-looking and will improve the strength of your tooth, preserving its health and appearance for many years to come.